 The study, which cautions that the results are retrospective given data limitations, acknowledges well-documented data from previous studies that shows migration and displacement may have short-term costs for host communities.

-The results, the study suggests, provide a basis to potentially enhance the development impacts of migration, especially on local jobs, wages and the South African economy, while mitigating shot-term costs.
+The results, the study suggests, provide a basis to potentially enhance the development impacts of migration, especially on local jobs, wages and the South African economy, while mitigating short-term costs.
 Equally, the study concludes by emphasizing that the political will to advance policies based on empirical evidence, is a necessity for the achievement of any sustainable and positive socio-economic outcomes for locals and migrants, alike.